 For workers: “I feel empowered to do my job well.”

-This standard ensures that the organisation, led by its governing body, is responsible for driving safety, quality, and person-centred care.
-It is about setting the tone from the top.
-Leaders must create a culture that supports staff, builds trust with older people, and prioritises continuous improvement.
+This standard places the governing body at the heart of safety, quality, and person-centred care, setting the tone from the top.
+Leaders must foster a culture that supports staff, builds trust with older people, and drives continuous improvement.

-The governing body is expected to lead strategic planning, ensure effective systems are in place, and model accountability.
-Staff must be equipped and supported to deliver care that meets individual needs.
-This approach aligns with the strengthened code of conduct for aged care, reinforcing professional responsibility across the sector.
+They are responsible for strategic planning, maintaining effective systems, and modelling accountability, while staff are equipped and supported to meet individual care needs.
+This approach aligns with the strengthened aged care code of conduct, reinforcing professional responsibility across the sector.

 Key Topics and Principles